paruf1sh/paruf1sh/README.md

 #### im transmasculine, as well as demisexual and biromantic

-i have both a boyfriend and a moirail, both of whom i love very very very much
+i have both a boyfriend and a moirail/qpp, both of whom i love very very very much

   DONT use pet names/nicknames if we aren't close. just call me Charlie.
   If i know u pretty well u can totally use nicknames, otherwise i'd rather you refrain

+## MAIN FRONTS
+-  CHARLIE (me!) - he / star - Host + Memory Holder

+-  TYZIAS  - she / he ∿ Stabilizer + Internal Self Helper

+- CLYDE  - it / he ∿ Protector  +  Mood Booster

 #### if we're close and you dont have me added yet, ask me for my discord username!